miku/rclone/backend/vault/README.md

-To run the command you can either put the binary (or a symlink to it) into your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), or you can stay in the directory where the binary lives and run the binary from there (runnable on MacOS and Linux with `./rclone`, on Windows with just `rclone`).
+To run the command you can either put the binary (or a symlink to it) into your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), or you can stay in the directory where the binary is located and run it from there (runnable on MacOS and Linux with `./rclone`, on Windows with just `rclone.exe`).

 You can check if the binary works fine by printing out version information about the program (your output may vary):